-If you’re leading a business, you no doubt understand that your people are your most valuable asset.
-One of the most effective ways of showing your appreciation for your workers is through celebrating their birthdays.
+Employees are your business’s most valuable asset.
+One of the most effective ways of showing appreciation for your workers is by celebrating their birthdays.

 The Benefits Of Celebrating Employee Birthdays

-By celebrating your employees’ birthdays, you can show them that you value them as individuals and wish to mark the major milestones in their lives.
+By celebrating your employees’ birthdays, you can show them that you value them as individuals and want to help them celebrate their special day.

 Build a sense of camaraderie

-Relatively informal events such as birthday celebrations provide employees with the opportunity to get to know one another better and form personal ties.
+Relatively informal events such as birthday celebrations allow employees to get to know one another better and form personal bonds.
 As a result, your employees are more likely to experience an increased sense of community in the workplace, which can boost morale and increase productivity.

-One of the more traditional ways to celebrate an employee’s birthday is, of course, with cake and candles in the office.
+One of the more traditional ways to celebrate an employee’s birthday is, of course, with cake and candles.
 Alternatively, you could consider sweet treats such as cookies or doughnuts if you’d like to put a different spin on the tradition.

-Finding a gift that reflects your employee’s personal tastes is a great way of demonstrating that you value them as an individual and have made an effort to get to know them.
-If you are buying a gift, first decide whether the company will be paying or if you will organize a collection among other team members.
-Then, consider if there are any suitable items that relate to their hobbies or whether they have a favorite store that could stock something suitable.
+Finding a gift that reflects your employee’s personal tastes is a great way of demonstrating that you value them as an individual.
+First decide whether the company will be paying or if you will organize a money collection among other team members.
+Then, come up with a list of gift ideas in your budget.

 One thing to bear in mind: if your gift is bulky, you should consider how your employee will transport it home.
 For many people, taking a large bouquet of flowers or balloons on public transport could be a headache rather than a treat.